Travel guide

 3. Check if it says "included," "zone 1," "daily pass," or if a price per MB appears.

-5. For the exact and current data, consult the official operator's website, which is the prevailing source.
+5. For the exact and current data, consult the operator's official website, which is the prevailing source.

 How much you can spend without realizing it